ecankaya1/Ubuntu24.04-Server/README.md

 ![APTdirectory](https://github.com/ecankaya1/Ubuntu24.04-Server/blob/main/Images/Ubuntu%20APT%20directory.png)

-- 2 files that need to be edited in here, the first is '50unattended-upgrades'. <br>
+- There are 2 files that need to be edited here. <br>

-- Open this file in the nano text editor by typing 'sudo nano 50unattended-upgrades'. <br>
+### File 1:

-### 3 parts to check in this file:
+- The first file is '50unattended-upgrades'.
+Open this file in the nano text editor by typing 'sudo nano 50unattended-upgrades'. <br>

 - In the 'Allowed-Origins' section, check the 3 lines highlighted yellow in the image below aren't commented out.
 If they were, they would have 2 forward slashes at the start of the line '//', if that is the case, remove the forward slashes.
 Removing the forward slashes here means security updates will be applied automatically. <br>